 Bulletin 2: Handling Data Breaches Under GDPR

-GDPR defines a data breach as “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed.”
+GDPR defines a data breach as “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed.”

 Breaches could include a lost or stolen laptop containing personal data, the accidental emailing of personal data to non-authorized users, and so on.